holasoymalva/CommunityChallenge-Spark-English/README.md

 - ✨ Continues the serie .

-## 👩🏻‍🔬 What's we learned

-I was learn how to use and add value for artistic projects with the use of Augmented Reality an the empowerment of Facebook and Instagram 💖

 ## 📝 What's next for Spark ARt
 - ✨ Add new integrations.
 - ✨ Invite artist to share their work anh how they are use Spark AR